The Children’s Ministries’ mission is to provide a loving and nurturing Christian environment in which each child can:

 - Respond in love to God, community and creation.

-Online registration for the 2017-2018 program year is available HERE.
+Online registration for the 2018-2019 program year will be available in mid-August.

 Children’s Ministries is overseen by the Director, Kathy LaPlant.